 Zettler Studios was innovative in the perfection of the “Munich style” of windows, in which religious scenes were created in a process of painting and melting large sheets of glass in kiln heat.
 Zettler was also inspired by the German Romantic Nazarene art movement of the early 19th century whose artists rejected Neoclassicism to revive spiritual and religious-focused art of the Italian Renaissance.
 In Zettler’s array of religious figures depicted in stained glass windows his team used Italian Renaissance art principles of three-point perspective and line drawing that evoked realism in gestures, expressions and various garb.

 Jesus gives the Keys of the Kingdom of Heaven to Simon Peter.
+Author’s photograph.
+September 2015.
 Jesus asks, “Who do the people say I am?” leads to Peter’s confession of faith in Jesus as the Christ. it took place at Caesarea Philippi, a new city established by Philip the Tetrarch and was a Gentile community.
 The gospel writers usually show a lack of understanding of geography, but Matthew was better than Mark and in this incident the location is explicit and about a day’s journey on foot from Capernaum on the Galilee Sea where the disciples were first called.
 At this juncture in his mission Jesus lays down a challenge to his disciples and asks: Who am I?
 The story also appears in Mark and Luke and, again, there are differences with Matthew’s account. in Matthew Jesus calls himself by the title “son of man” (Mark and Luke have no title at that point) and Matthew adds Jeremiah to their common list of figures like John the Baptist and Elijah (Zeffirelli adds Ezekiel) that the people think Jesus is. it is “Simon Peter” that answers for the group: “You are the messiah.”
 Once again Matthew reflects a higher Christology, adding: “The son of the living God,” though the simpler statement is likely the original.
 These next verses are not in Mark or Luke.
 Jesus attributes Simon Peter’s confession to divine revelation (“for flesh and blood has not revealed this to you but my heavenly father”).
 Jesus Christ then elects Simon Peter to a new commission of authority with a new name.
 There is no other verse in the New Testament that explains Peter’s name change.
 It is clear Peter is the rock upon which the church is built as his commission from Christ.
 What is its precise or working sense as that foundation is mysterious.
 Peter is the rock because as representative and mouthpiece of the disciples he has gathered up and articulated their faith as a group.
 Jesus makes a bold claim that the group he has formed, the church, will endure as long as there is faith among them that he is the Messiah and that by that enduring faith “the gates of Sheol (the biblical abode of death) shall not prevail against it.”
 Giving Peter the keys at the establishment of the church following his confession of faith as representative of the disciples echoes Isaiah 22 and is a sure sign of royal power and authority that Jesus confers on Peter.
 This, as Jesus himself journeys to Jerusalem to his condemnation and crucifixion.
 Peter evokes the master of the palace, the highest officer in the Israelite royal court.
 The office of Peter is not as a caretaker or underling but master of the church (ecclesia) and the kingdom of heaven that scholars say here carries a similar meaning.
 Jesus bestows broad authority to Peter to “bind and loose” which is an obscure phrase with no biblical background but found in the role of rabbis who could impose and remove.
 Peter’s special position in the church is also made clear from other passages in the gospels as well as Acts of the Apostles.
 This confession of faith and charge of authority is followed by an instruction on the suffering of the Messiah, making this a crisis moment in the gospel narrative.
 Following miracles and wonders, the Suffering Messiah was entirely foreign to the Judaism of New Testament times and Matthew, Luke and Mark (the Synoptics) here briefly relate some of the early great disillusionment in the minds of the disciples at this point about the teacher which was never fully remedied until after the resurrection.

 Keys of the Kingdom window, detail.
+Author’s photograph.
+September 2015.

 Jesus at the wedding feast of Cana (John 2).
 On the prompting of his mother, Jesus performed his first miracle of changing water into wine.
 The Blessed Mother was the primary catalyst in starting her son Jesus, living a hidden life for 30 years, to begin his public ministry.
+Author’s photograph.
+September 2015.

 The Prodigal Son window.
 One of Jesus’ greatest parables, Luke 15 tells the story about a rebellious younger brother and son who demands from his father his share of the inheritance and proceeds to squander it on “riotous living” (Luke 15:13).
 He returns home destitute, asking only to be a servant in his father’s house, and finds instead that he is awaited, joyfully welcomed, and forgiven by his father, symbolizing God’s boundless love and restoration for repentant sinners.
 This is contrasted by the antagonist in the story – the self-righteous older brother who resents the celebration.
 He deems his repentant younger brother as an unredeemable trespasser and whose condemnation extends to this older brother’s envy of the prodigal’s special reception.
 The father reminds the older brother that “‘You are here with me always.
 Everything I have is yours” (Luke 15:31) and that it is right to especially celebrate the prodigal son’s return.
 For the father explains: “Your brother was dead and has come to life again.
 He was lost and has been found” (Luke 15: 32).
 Jesus’s parable teaches about sin, grace, and redemption, and the importance of unconditionally celebrating the return of the lost.
+Author’s photograph.
+September 2015.

 The Jerome Biblical Commentary, edited by Raymond E. Brown, S.S., Joseph A Fitzmeyer, S.J., and Roland E. Murphy, O. Carm., Englewood Cliffs, New Jersey: Prentice-Hall, Inc., 1968.